How can you keep your audience focused throughout a digital training session?

 7. Minimise multitasking

 The best way to lose your focus is to try to do several things at the same time!
 As we know all too well, the brain isn’t able to do this.
-It is important to explain this again in training and provide clarity to the instructions that are given to participants.
+It’s important to explain this again in training and provide clarity to the instructions given to participants.

-For example: asking everyone to put their phone in flight mode to avoid external disturbances, disconnecting their business email and messaging during the activity to avoid being tempted to reply to notifications, etc.
+For example: asking everyone to put their phone in flight mode to avoid external disruptions, disconnecting their business email and messaging during the activity to avoid being tempted to reply to notifications, etc.

 Go further and achieve a “Flow state”